awsdocs/amazon-glacier-developer-guide/doc_source/retrieving-vault-info-sdk-java.md

 ## Retrieve Vault Metadata for a Vault<a name="retrieve-vault-info-sdk-java-lowlevel-one-vault"></a>

-You can retrieve metadata for a specific vault or all the vaults in a specific region\.
+You can retrieve metadata for a specific vault or all the vaults in a specific AWS Region\.
 The following are the steps to retrieve vault metadata for a specific vault using the low\-level API of the AWS SDK for Java\.

 1. Create an instance of the `AmazonGlacierClient` class \(the client\)\.

-   You need to specify an AWS region where the vault resides\.
-All operations you perform using this client apply to that region\.
+   You need to specify an AWS Region where the vault resides\.
+All operations you perform using this client apply to that AWS Region\.

 1. Provide request information by creating an instance of the `DescribeVaultRequest` class\.

-   Amazon S3 Glacier \(Glacier\) requires you to provide a vault name and your account ID\.
+   Amazon S3 Glacier \(S3 Glacier\) requires you to provide a vault name and your account ID\.
 If you don't provide an account ID, then the account ID associated with the credentials you provide to sign the request is assumed\.
 For more information, see [Using the AWS SDK for Java with Amazon S3 Glacier](using-aws-sdk-for-java.md)\.

 1. Execute the `describeVault` method by providing the request object as a parameter\.

-   The vault metadata information that Glacier returns is available in the `DescribeVaultResult` object\.
+   The vault metadata information that S3 Glacier returns is available in the `DescribeVaultResult` object\.

 The following Java code snippet illustrates the preceding steps\.